slsa-framework/slsa-policy/README.md

 ##### Call the release service

 When publishing containers, teams must call the release policy service service [image-releaser.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-releaser.yml) from the org's [Release service](#release-service).
-See an example [build-echo-server.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/build-echo-server.yml).
+See an example [deploy-image.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/deploy-image.yml).
+This workflows would be called with environment set as "staging"itul staging tests have passed.

 After the workflow has successfully run, you may manually verify the release attestation via: